themmyloluwaa/quizzler/README.md

 If you're not hiring and just stumbled upon this repository by chance, Hallo 🤩🤩🤩, I'm Temi and nice to meet you.
 Say Hi on Twitter [@themmyloluwaaa](http://twitter.com/themmyloluwaaa)

 Everyone is free to also fork this project to use but with attribution ofcourse 🥰🥰.

+**If you'd like to do this task from the beginning, checkout to the starter branch.
+It contains the basic setup of the application without any solution yet.**

+**In addition, try to tweak one or two things in your own implementation, or even add something magnificent, don't limit yourself to this small idea**